Invoker3/emotion-detection/README.md

 ***

 # Deploying the application

+This application requires Python and React.

-Open the 'flask_server' directory in a terminal and enter the following command:
+Open the 'flask_server' directory in a terminal and enter the following commands:
 ```
+pip install -r requirements.txt
 python app.py
 ```
 Open the 'react_server' directory in another terminal, and enter the following command: